Why F1: Drive to Survive season 4 can only ever disappoint

 When else would we get to hear Steiner remark – particularly poignant given his recent dismissal – “that’s why people hate you” to his driver, Nikita Mazepin?

-All this is to say that Drive to Survive season 4 is once again – like all three seasons before it – succeeds when it’s showing us things we don’t already know.
+All this is to say that Drive to Survive season 4 – like all three seasons before it – succeeds most when showing us things we don’t already know.

 You can’t replicate the magic of a championship finale when your audience already knows the outcome, but you can surprise and entertain with insight into the lives of those kept away from the media spotlight.

-Netflix's latest ode to burning rubber is by no means a failure, then, but the makers need to remember one thing for future series - you can’t dramatize the most exciting moments in history, but you can continue to tell the smaller stories and bring the fullest flavor to an incredibly exciting narrative cocktail.
+Netflix's latest ode to burning rubber is by no means a failure, then, but its creators would do well to remember that the show's driving force lies in bringing to light the unknown.
+In an often frantic race to the finish line, it's the smaller stories that consistently prove Drive to Survive's real apex.